Khin Nyunt: Later life

-After his release from house arrest, Khin Nyunt moved to a villa in Mayangone Township.
-He opened a coffee shop, art gallery and a souvenir shop which sells items to tourists, such as wood carvings.
-On 2 March 2015, he released his 657-page autobiography.
-On 5 December 2021, Min Aung Hlaing, the current Commander-in-Chief of the Tadmadaw paid a visit to his home.
-The former general is reported to be suffering from Alzheimer's disease and have requested for pension and other compensations.
+After his release from house arrest, Khin Nyunt resettled in a villa in Yangon.
+There, he established a coffee shop, art gallery, and a souvenir shop featuring items like wood carvings for tourists.
+On 2 March 2015, Khin Nyunt published a 657-page autobiography, providing insights into various aspects of his life.
+On 5 December 2021, Senior General Min Aung Hlaing, the current Commander-in-Chief of the Tatmadaw, visited Khin Nyunt's home.
+It has been reported that the former general is facing health challenges, specifically from Alzheimer's disease.